bernadotornado/HttpServer/README.md

 ## Features 🎉

 - Uses C# 11 string literals as jsx-esque components.
+- JavaScript classes ported to C# for intellisense and type safety.
 - Nothing really, this is mainly a joke.

 ## Getting Started 🚀